Erastuskanyatta/PHP-Yii2-Framework/index.md

 </body>
       ---
 ```
-In the above code we have used PHP URL manager to root.
+In the above code we have used PHP URL manager to route.

-As we had discussed earlier about styles all your styles should be under the directory assets.You add all the css and js styles that you wish to.
+You should add all the CSS and JavaScript files in the assets directory as shown below:
 ```css
 {
     public $basePath = '@webroot';